 TA is a time for students to build community by engaging in prayer, reading announcements, and passing on other important information.
-Students are required to attend TA even if they have unscheduled time during periods 1, 2 and 3.
+Students are required to attend TA even if they have unscheduled time during periods prior to TA.
 All rules for lateness apply to students arriving late for their TA.
-Students are to go directly to their TA from their period 2 class.